- University >

 greeting

-prof Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - prof Dr. -Ing.
-Claus Breuer, Department of Mechanical Engineering, Mechatronics, Materials Technology, THM
+Prof. Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - Prof. Dr.-Ing.
+Claus Breuer, Department Mechanical Engineering, Mechatronics, Material Technology, THM

 - discussion

-The focus of the lecture series is studying on the Friedberg campus – yesterday, today and tomorrow.
-It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-Vice-President Prof. Dr. Katja Specht will open the event and, together with two long-standing professors, will take up and discuss different facets of studying at the Friedberg campus.
-Professors Claus Breuer and Manfred Börgens, as representatives of various departments and disciplines, will look back from their own perspective and experience and discuss studying today.
-The focus should be on looking into the future: How will studying at the THM develop after three digital semesters?
-Which future topics, which content will shape studying in Friedberg in the next few years?
+The lecture series focuses on studying at the Friedberg campus – yesterday, today, and tomorrow.
+It is being held as part of the 50th anniversary celebrations of the Giessen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
+Vice President Prof. Dr. Katja Specht will open the event and, together with two long-serving professors, will address and discuss various facets of studying at the Friedberg campus.
+Professors Claus Breuer and Manfred Börgens, representing different Department and disciplines, will reflect on the past from their own perspectives and experiences, and will also discuss studying today.
+The focus will be on the future: How will studying at THM develop after three semesters of online learning?
+What future topics and content will shape studying in Friedberg in the coming years?

 -